 “Work hard, focus intently – but have FUN at all times!”

 It’s the motto I live and work by; and I’ll be encouraging others to seek out something similar at the SDI conference.
-What do you do to make work fun?
+What do you do for staff motivation and to make work fun?